Here I Dreamt I Was an Architect

 peace piece I was looking for.
 And then I found my other half.
 My soulmate.
 First in him, later in myself.
 After all, you’re the whole.
 Just as you are.
 By yourself.

 They say you need to fall very hard to be able to rise again.
 Now I also know that you have to lose yourself to come back to the roots.
-I dreamt of living abroad since primary school and left my home country right after high school.
+I have dreamt of living abroad since primary school and left my home country right after high school.
 I could not picture the idea of me living in my home town for any longer.
 I had great friends, family and love, but still I was looking for more.
 How funny it is to realise that I had it in me all that time.
 Adventure is not waiting for you; adventure is in you.

 These days I’m thinking of starting a new adventure.
 Building my new happy place.
 Creating my dream life, living my dream.
 Now I know that happiness can be found anywhere; we do not have to travel the world to feel alive.
 I am nothing of a builder, but here I dreamt I was an architect.